How to Build Your Own Villa in Bali as Foreigners

 After reviewing land due diligence, sellers in Bali usually won’t wait unless you provide a down payment.
 This shows you are serious about the deal and have the funds ready.

-Pro tip: Most foreigners hire a local notary and real estate agent to handle everything — it’s easier, especially if you’re not in Bali or don’t speak Bahasa Indonesia.
+💡 Pro tip: Most foreigners hire a local notary and real estate agent to handle everything, especially if you’re not in Bali or don’t speak Bahasa Indonesia.

 Read More: How Much Does an Architect Cost in Bali?

-While the architect is working on the villa design, you can start obtaining the right permits to ensure your villa is legally approved.
-Here are the main permits you’ll need:
+While the architect is working on the villa design, you can start obtaining the building permits:

 • IMB (Izin Mendirikan Bangunan) / PBG: The legal permit to build your villa.
 It confirms your plans meet zoning, safety, and environmental standards.